KESTIO

 • The rules of the game

-• Completing the negotiation framework for a sale in progress
+• Complete the negotiation framework for an ongoing sale

-• Carry out a self-assessment on the rules of the Negotiation game
+• Perform a self-assessment on the rules of the Negotiation game.

-• Debriefing of an intervention by a former Raid negotiator
+• Debriefing of an intervention by a former negotiator of the RAID (French Rapid Intervention Force)

 Verbal and non-verbal management and cognitive biases